Epigenetics of anxiety and stress–related disorders: BDNF

 Brain-derived neurotrophic factor (BDNF) is a key protein that is dysregulated by HDAC dysregulation.
 BDNF is a protein that regulates the structure and function of neuronal synapses.
 It plays an important role in neuronal activation, synaptic plasticity, and dendritic morphology—all of which are factors that may affect cognitive function.
 Dysregulation of BDNF is seen both in stress-related disorders and alcoholism; thus BDNF is likely an important molecule in the interaction between stress and alcoholism.

 For example, BDNF is dysregulated by acute ethanol exposure.
 Acute ethanol exposure causes phosphorylation of CREB, which can cause increased histone acetylation at BDNF loci.
 Histone acetylation upregulates BDNF, in turn upregulating a downstream BDNF target called activity-regulated cytoskeleton associated protein (Arc), which is a protein responsible for dendritic spine structure and formation.
 This is significant because activation of Arc can be associated with anxiolytic (anxiety-reducing) effects.
 Therefore, ethanol consumption can cause epigenetic changes that alleviate stress and anxiety, thereby creating a pattern of stress-induced alcohol dependence.

 Alcohol dependence is exacerbated by ethanol withdrawal.
 This is because ethanol withdrawal has the opposite effect of ethanol exposure; it causes lowered CREB phosphorylation, lowered acetylation, downregulation of BDNF, and increase in anxiety.
 Consequently, ethanol withdrawal reinforces desire for anxiolytic effects of ethanol exposure.
 Moreover, it is proposed that chronic ethanol exposure results in upregulation of HDAC activity, causing anxiety-like effects that can no longer be alleviated by acute ethanol exposure.

 Potential epigenetic drug treatments

-The most common treatments for anxiety disorders at the moment are benzodiazepines, Buspirone, and antidepresants.
+The most common treatments for anxiety disorders at the moment are benzodiazepines, Buspirone, and antidepressants.
 However, around one/third of patients with anxiety disorders do not respond well to the current anxiolytics, and many others have treatment-resistant anxiety disorders.
 Recent research surrounding DNA methylation changes in genes in genes encoding proteins associated with the HPA axis, histone modifications, and sncRNAs point to epigenetic drugs potentially being effective treatment methods for anxiety disorders.